-I used the pre-printed purchase form that was provided by XM radio and purchased the two year package for $271.00.
-I paid in advance utilizing a cashiers check drawn from American General Finance dated February 21, 2006 and mailed February 23.
+I used the pre-printed purchase form that was provided by XM radio and purchased the two-year package for $271.00.
+I paid in advance utilizing a cashier's check drawn from American General Finance dated February 21, 2006 and mailed February 23.
 The funds were verified as paid and cleared by American General Finance as well as XM Radio.
 The service was activated by telephone and delivered without issue until the first week of August 2006.

-Prior to interruption of service, I received a telephone voice message from a management representative from XM Radio stating the following:

-It is very important that you contact us regarding the processing of your credit card, (note: I PAID IN ADVANCE, WITH A CASHIERS CHECK).
+Prior to interruption of service, I received a telephone voice message from a management representative from XM Radio stating the following: (Paraphrase) 'It is very important that you contact us regarding the processing of your credit card' (note: I PAID IN ADVANCE, WITH A CASHIER'S CHECK).
 He stated that in the attempt to process my credit card payment, there was a problem and therefore needed to update the credit card information.
 Barring legitimate charging information or receipt of additional funds, service would have to be discontinued.
 Also, if I did not wish to continue service in the second vehicle, they needed me to verify which of my two radio I.D.'s in which of my two cars did I wish to apply the payment I had made in February.

 At this time an explanation ensued that has been repeated in countless phone conversations, to countless individuals, repeatedly and excessively, all with the same message.
 There is NO second car, radio, account, or address as I have but one car, at one address, and one payment transaction which was a CASHIER'S check sent prior to the three months preview and cashed accordingly.
 Although, this first conversation had a positive tone and outcome and after expression of much regret for my inconvenience, the "discrepancy" was cleared up.

 Unfortunately, within the next week upon tuning in the radio, there was no signal.
 I called from my car in the parking lot of the dentist office and after more than one hour and a nearly identical exchange, I was told yet again that the radio would be reactivated, but this time no signal was ever received.